Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A2_Configuring/Process.md

 ![title](../img/Volumes_Licht.png)

-### Public Entrance acces
+### Public Entrance access

+Because the building has a great variation between public and private spaces it is important to know which one should have the best access to an entrance.
+The more public the space, the more important is the access to an entrance, and so the higher is the number on the scale bar.

 ![title](../img/Volumes_Entrance.png)

 ### Green access

+Because we want to make a green atrium and path through the building, we think most spaces will have a good access to green.
+In the scale bar below is, on a scale from 10 (require green access the most) to 1 (does not need to have green access) shown which spaces want to have the best access to a green outside space.

 ![title](../img/green_volumes.png)

 ### Noise repel

+The table below is showing the noise repel from each different space in a certain timeframe. the timeframe shows at what time the space in question produces the most sound, and could therefore be annoying to surrounded spaces.

 ![title](../img/Volumes_Geluid_tijd.png)

 ## Voxel Size

-After we developped a clear notice of our wants for the building, we were able to start thinking of a proper voxel size.
-For this we started on the micro scale namely the stairs.
+After we have developed a clear notice of our wants for the building, we were able to start thinking of a proper voxel size.
+For this we started on the micro scale, namely the stairs.

 <table><thead><tr class="header"><th>Riser-Thread</th><th>2x Riser 1x Thread</th><th>Ratio</th><th>Common Denominator</th><th>Voxel Size</th></tr></thead><tbody><tr class="odd"><td>180mm x 240mm</td><td>(2 x 180) + (1 x 240) = 610</td><td>3:4</td><td>6</td><td>900x900 mm
 </th></tr></thead><tbody><tr class="odd"><td></td><td></td><td></td><td></td><td>1800x1800 mm